Lois North

 Lois Esther North (November 23, 1921 – September 20, 2025) was an American politician in the state of Washington.
 A Republican, North served in the Washington House of Representatives for the 44th district between 1969 and 1975 and the Washington State Senate from the 44th district between 1975 and 1979.

 Born in Berkeley, California, she attended the University of California, Berkeley and Columbia University.
 While studying at UC Berkeley, she met Douglass C. North, whom she married in 1944.
 She worked as a teacher before the couple moved to Seattle, Washington, where she became involved with the League of Women Voters after the birth of their children.
 She led the effort to redistrict the state legislature in 1962, although the ballot measure she drafted ultimately was rejected by the voters.
-North also served on the King County commission, which drafted the new county charter that was approved by voters in 1968.
+North also served on the King County commission that drafted the new county charter that was approved by voters in 1968.

 North was first elected to the Washington House of Representatives in 1968, where she worked to pass environmental legislation.
 A moderate, pro-choice Republican, she sponsored a bill to reform abortion policy, which led to its legalization through Initiative 20 in 1970.
 She was the primary sponsor of the state-wide equal rights amendment (ERA) and led the movement to ratify the federal ERA in Washington.
 She was elected to the Washington State Senate in 1974, where she served for three terms, retiring from office in 1979.
 She was then elected to the King County Council to represent the 4th district, serving three terms.
 She chose not to seek re-election in 1991.

 Early life

 North was born Lois Hiester on November 23, 1921, in Berkeley, California.
 She was the youngest of three children of Cyrus Hiester and Anna Bertelse Hiester.
 She was involved in student government and debate during her high school years.
-She graduated from the University of California, Berkeley, with a bachelor of arts degree and a general secondary teaching certificate.
+She graduated from the University of California, Berkeley, with a Bachelor of Arts degree and a general secondary teaching certificate.
 She completed graduate studies at UC Berkeley and Columbia University.

 In college, North met Douglass C. North and the couple married on June 29, 1944, in Albany, California.
 Her husband joined the U.S. Merchant Marines for a year during World War II and then began a career in economics, for which he later received a Nobel Memorial Prize in 1993.
 The couple later divorced in 1972.